kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/friendly_arrays.md

 The complete friendly arrays are:
 ```
-C:\ProgramData\Anaconda3\envs\mldl\python.exe C:/Users/lx/PycharmProjects/mldl/friendly_arrays.py
 The 1-th friendly array is [1, 5, 1, 4, 6, 7, 8, 5, 4, 2, 3, 6, 2, 7, 3, 8]
 The 2-th friendly array is [1, 5, 1, 6, 4, 7, 8, 5, 3, 4, 6, 2, 3, 7, 2, 8]
 The 3-th friendly array is [3, 5, 6, 4, 3, 7, 8, 5, 4, 6, 1, 2, 1, 7, 2, 8]
 ...
 There are in total 300 friendly arrays corresponding to the 8-th ordinal.

-Process finished with exit code 0
 ```

 ## Stack Version Two
-With considerations for memory efficiency, this slightly improved Stack Version Two approach implements a *Depth-First-Search (DFS)* still using a stack, which consumes much less memory space.
-At any time, the stack at most unfolds one status for each level down through the hierarchy, essentially trading time complexity for space complexity.
+With considerations for memory efficiency, this slightly improved Stack Version Two approach implements a
+<font face="Lora">Depth-First-Search (DFS)</font> still using a stack, which consumes much less memory space.
+At any
-Supposing for the $n$-th ordinal, the number of the $n$-th friendly arrays in total is given by $f(n)$. more to come to estimate time and space complexity in details ...
+time, the stack at most unfolds one status for each level down through the hierarchy, essentially trading time complexity for space complexity.
+Supposing for the $n$-th ordinal, the number of the $n$-th friendly arrays in total is given by $f(n)$.
+More to come to estimate time and space complexity in details ...

 <center>
     <img src="{{ "images/20200122-3.png" }}" alt="Depth-First-Search"/>